Glen Smith Photoshop logo

 Continue working around the image until all areas are done

 While you are zoomed in, to pan around the image you can either use the Navigator Panel, or I would recommend holding down the spacebar, which turns any current tool temporarily into the Hand Tool, which allows you to pan around the image.
-See recommended keboard shortcuts for more tips.
+See recommended keyboard shortcuts for more tips.

 Step 6 - How to Remove a Line